-Jamelia Donaldson, founder of Treasure Tress and arguably one of FGC’s first members, talks us through her journey to becoming a founder, stalking her mentors and how our October event pushed her to do the work needed in order to develop her business further.
+Jamelia Donaldson, founder of Treasure Tress and undoubtedly one of FGC’s first members, talks us through her journey to becoming a founder, stalking her mentors and how our October event pushed her to do the work needed in order to develop her business further.

 The Idea… Growing up, I developed a passion for natural hair but I struggled go to a hair shop myself and buy good products.
 Then YouTube blew up and naturally, kinky, curly hair became fashionable.
 People were teaching each other online how to take care of this type of hair but all the products that they were using weren’t available in the UK, so I was really frustrated.
 I then thought, what if I could bridge the gap between the UK and US in terms of hair products?
 I caught sight of the subscription box model, which was really big in the US and was slowly making its way to the UK.
 As I love natural hair, I knew that if I could receive new products in the post every month I’d be so happy.
 Essentially, I wanted women who look like me and face the same hair struggles as me to experience products and share knowledge at the same time.
 I wanted my two year old niece to grow up in a world where she saw herself reflected and had access to products which worked for her hair, instead of thinking her hair was a problem.
 I realised we needed a community to spread more information and education about taking care of natural hair.